Menu

 Thank you for being part of the NABC community, and may this Martin Luther King, Jr. Day inspire us to continue the journey towards a brighter and more inclusive tomorrow.

-• 13 Jan 2024 2:17 PM | Dr. Nick Battle (Administrator)
+• 13 Jan 2024 2:17 PM | Anonymous member (Administrator)

 We are thrilled to announce that the National Association of Black Counselors (NABC) and our esteemed President, M. Nickleson Battle, Jr., Ed D., have been featured in a recent article by The Guardian.
 The piece, titled "Is Positivity Important?
 Exploring Happiness, Mindset, and the Impact of Optimism," sheds light on the critical role of positive mindset in our well-being.